810Teams/clubs-and-events-backend/_readme/guide/community/albums-tab.md

 The `{int}` is the ID of the community.

-For community events, use this API endpoint instead, which will list all albums linked to it.
+For community events, use this API instead, which will list all albums linked to it.

 `GET api/asset/album?community_event={int}`